 InROC is working towards building the necessary infrastructure to develop a regional model for Opioid-Use Disorder (OUD) identification, treatment, and recovery services in rural areas and the communities they serve.

-The Mission of the Indiana Opioid Consortium is to be a sustainable Consortium that promotes and increases offerings of behavioral health services for individuals with opioid use and overdose disorder in Indiana, through comprehensive assessment (screening), OUD-specific care coordination, increased education and resources (clinicians and communities), dedicated treatment--Opioid Treatment Facilities (OTFs and telehealth) and lasting recovery (OTFs).
+The Mission of the Indiana Opioid Consortium is to be a sustainable Consortium that promotes and increases offerings of behavioral health services for individuals with opioid use and overdose disorder in Indiana, through comprehensive assessment (screening), OUD-specific care coordination, and increased education, and resources (clinicians and communities).

 The purpose of InROC is to reduce the morbidity and mortality associated with Opioid Use Disorder (OUD) in rural Indiana by primary prevention via screening and education, in addition to increasing access to addiction and behavioral health treatment.